koutakou/NymQuest/README.md

 ## Key Features

+- **Cypherpunk World**: Rich dystopian setting with factions, regions, and thematic elements
 - **Private Communications**: All game data transmitted through the Nym mixnet
 - **Real-Time Multiplayer**: Move around a 2D world, chat, use emotes, and engage in combat
 - **Enhanced Terminal Interface**: Intuitive UI with health bars and visual indicators
 - **Status Monitoring**: Real-time connection health and privacy protection level indicators
 - **Message Pacing**: Configurable delays to prevent timing correlation attacks
+- **Regional Security Levels**: Different areas of the game world feature varying levels of surveillance and security
+- **Cryptographic Items**: Collect and use cypherpunk-themed items with gameplay effects

 ## Documentation